bzg/covid19-floss-initatives/index.md

 Contributions are welcome!
 See the [README](https://github.com/bzg/covid19-floss-initatives) on how to contribute or directly [create an issue](https://github.com/bzg/covid19-floss-initatives/issues/new) to submit a new repository.

+As a first contribution, you can add a **description** for each initiative.

 # List of initiatives

 - <https://github.com/opencovid19-fr/dashboard>